leminhtuan2015/angular/README.md

 #1: Module + Controller + model
 - One module will contain multiple controller (1 module -> n controller)
-- One controller contain one model (1 controller -> 1 model)
+- One controller contain multiple model (1 controller -> n model)
-- One model contain one scope (1 model -> 1 scope)
+- One model contain multiple scope (1 model -> n scope)

 #2 ng-controller="MainController" meaning
 - Call to a controller that name "MainController"
+- Create a new scope
 - Each controller will create a scope, in this case MainController will create a scope for itself